Bovid hybrid: Water buffalo-domestic cattle hybrids

 Water buffalo and domestic cattle are not known to be able to hybridize.
 In laboratory experiments, the embryos fail around the 8-cell stage.

 There were suggestions of crossing the beefalo (an American bison-domestic cattle hybrid) to Cape buffalo, although this idea essentially ended when the Cape buffalo was found to have 52 chromosomes (instead of 60 as in cattle and bison), meaning that the hybrid's success would be unlikely.

+Hybrids between buffalo

+Wild water buffalo (Bubalus arnee) and Domestic water buffalo (Bubalus bubalis) can interbreed freely and these may be a single species differentiated only by domestication.

+The African buffalo (Syncerus caffer) subspecies, the Lake Chad buffalo (Syncerus caffer brachyceros) x African forest buffalo (Syncerus caffer nanus) can interbreed.
+The main difference between these buffalo is preferred habitat.
+Hybrid zones occur on forest/savannah margins.